Reputation Management FAQs

 Duration: 1-8 weeks

 If the problem you are having is with negative content, and that content can be removed at the source, it can take as little as one week or as long as a few months to remove a web page.
 Factors affecting duration include whether we have a relationship with the site, can contact the publisher, and if the publisher agrees to removal.
+Once content is removed at the source, it can take as long as three weeks for Google to remove it from their cache.

 How long does the removal of online reviews take?